 The configuration data for these additional field names, their default

 values and whether they are visible or not are stored as part of the

 Eeschema config data.
 They are not part of the schematic or

 If I add such a default field named ABC

 and if this is the only such default field then when I next edit a

-component in the schematic, I can see these, before the extra fields I
+component in the schematic, I can see these, listed above the extra fields I

 added as described above: #bomf